JRKinney/grid_data/README.md

 dbt run --models staging.ercot
 ```

-6. Look at the models (do this however you'd like but I will use the (duckdb CLI)['https://duckdb.org/docs/stable/clients/cli/overview'])
+6. Look at the models (do this however you'd like but I will use the [duckdb CLI](https://duckdb.org/docs/stable/clients/cli/overview) )
 If you have not already `brew install duckdb`
 ```bash
 duckdb